pip-services/pip-services-docs/content/en/toolkit/recipes/mongodb_persistence_basic/_index.md

 **create()**

-To add a new document to our collection, we use the create() method, which accepts the correlationId and the data item as inputs.
+To add a new document to our collection, we can use the create() method, which accepts the correlationId and the data item as inputs.
 The example below shows how to use it.

 {{< tabsection >}}
    Not available